Stepping a heavy mast on a sail boat can be an awkward job.

 the vessel would not loose way and block the canal to other commercial traffic.

 It was considered a major blunder if you screwed up the procedure.
-Unfortunately you don't see this technique anymore, diesel propulsion having pushed sail aside.
+Unfortunately you don't see this technique much anymore either, diesel propulsion having pushed sail aside.

 In the trailerable sailboat